 When visiting New York, going to West Village ‘Celebrity Hunting’ is necessary.
-I mean, I am not personally obsessed with celebrities and seeing them, but the whole neighborhood looks just like the one from Sex in the City where Carrie Bradshaw lived, and Sarah Jessica-Parker does live at the moment along with Daniel Radcliffe and many more.
+I mean, I am not personally obsessed with celebrities and seeing them, but the whole neighbourhood looks just like the one from Sex in the City where Carrie Bradshaw lived, and Sarah Jessica-Parker does live at the moment along with Daniel Radcliffe and many more.

 Another thing that cannot be missed in West Village is the Friends Building.
 Who doesn’t love Joey or Monica’s obsession with cleaning?
 I bet when we were all younger (I’m staying young!) we all wished to live in an apartment with our friends just like all of them.
 We got there for about 10am, so we had the whole street to ourselves and time to take the perfect pictures.
 Bear in mind that half n hour later the street got crowded and people had to wait to get their perfect Instagram pictures.

 If you haven’t had enough of walking yet, I do recommend the High Line Park walk.
-It is a 1.45-mile-long elevated linear park, greenway and rail trail created on a former New York Central Railroad spur open every day from 7am and shutting between 7-11pm depending on the time of year.
+It is a 1.45-miles-long elevated linear park, greenway and rail trail created on a former New York Central Railroad spur open every day from 7am and shutting between 7-11pm depending on the time of year.
 I can imagine this to be a perfect walk during spring or summer, but because we visited in winter, we found it very grey and dull.
 But it’s free, right?